 He spent most of the 1994 campaign with the Charros, going 10-3 with a 2.67 ERA.
 In each of his three seasons in the Mexican League he had won 10 games, but with his loss total dropping from 12 to 9 to 3.

 Late in the year he returned to the US to play with the Philadelphia Phillies briefly in 1994 and signed with the San Diego Padres in the spring of 1995.
 He pitched for the Padres for 2 1/2 seasons, making a nice comeback in 1996 with a 13-8 record and a 3.62 ERA.

 In 1997, he was traded to the St. Louis Cardinals in mid-year.
 He went 0-4 in five starts for them and was released after only a month with the club, ending his major league career.
 Valenzuela ended his major league career with 2,074 K's.

 Valenzuela's post-MLB career

-However, since leaving the major leagues, Valenzuela has returned to pitch for several more seasons in the Mexican Pacific League, skipping summer ball to focus on the winter leagues.
-He was still pitching in the LMP in 2005, going 4-2 with a 4.31 ERA.
-A year later, he was with the LMP's Águilas de Mexicali and one of his teammates was his son, Fernando Valenzuela Jr..
+However, after leaving the major leagues, Valenzuela returned to pitch for several more seasons in the Mexican Pacific League, skipping summer ball to focus on the winter leagues.
+In the LMP in 2005, he went 4-2 with a 4.31 ERA.
+A year later, he was with the LMP's Águilas de Mexicali and one of his teammates was his son, Fernando Valenzuela Jr.

-Valenzuela currently does color commentary for Spanish language broadcasts of Dodger games alongside Jaime Jarrin.
+Valenzuela was a color commentator for Spanish language broadcasts of Dodger games alongside Jaime Jarrin.